Using Transmit 5 for macOS with DigitalOcean Spaces

 Transmit S3 connection details

 Click the green Connect button to connect to Spaces.
-Transmit will connect, then display a list of your Spaces (if you left the Remote Path option blank):
+Transmit connects, then displays a list of your Spaces (if you left the Remote Path option blank):

 Transmit default file listing

-If you have not yet created a bucket, this will be empty.
+If you have not yet created a bucket, this is empty.
 In the above screenshot we have one bucket called example-name.
 Let’s use Transmit to make a bucket next.

 Create a New Bucket